nwkoh/om/practice-set-01.md

 | Veggies + Sauces | 27.65 |
 | Billing | 30 |

-1. What is the capacity of each process in sandwiches per hour?
+1. What is the capacity of each process (in sandwiches per hour)?

-2. What is the process capacity?
+2. What is the process capacity (in sandwiches per hour)?

 3. Which process is the bottleneck?

 4. What is the utilisation for each process?

-5. What is the process cycle time for the overall system?
+5. What is the process cycle time for the overall system (in seconds)?

-6. If one of their stores operates 10 hours a day 22 days a month, what is the monthly capacity of the process?
+6. If one of their stores operate 10 hours a day 22 days a month, what is the monthly capacity of the process (in sandwiches per month)?
 Assume that there is sufficient demand.

 ## Very-freshsubs
 Very-freshsubs is a startup and aiming to compete in the same space as Freshsubs.
 While thinking of their process design, Abu Hassan, Very-freshsubs operations